 Freestart collision attacks

 Freestart collision attacks are possible in hash functions that are based on Merkle-Damgard construction.
-This means that MD5, SHA-1 and SHA-2 are vulnerable, but not SHA-3, which is designed with sponge construction instead.
+This means that MD5, SHA-1 and SHA-2 are vulnerable.
+SHA-3, however, is not vulnerable due to its sponge construction.

 Under normal circumstances, in the first round of a Merkle-Damgard hash function, the inputs are a set of predefined initialization vectors, as well as the first block of message data.
 You may want to refer to this article on the MD5 algorithm if you need some more background information on how hash functions work.